awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 ## Cron and rate expressions for associations<a name="reference-cron-and-rate-expressions-association"></a>

 This section includes examples of cron and rate expressions for State Manager associations\.
-Before you create one of these expressions, be aware of the following restrictions:
+Before you create one of these expressions, be aware of the following information:
-+ Associations support the following cron expressions: every 1/2, 1, 2, 4, 8, or 12 hours; every day or every week at a specific time\.
++ Associations support the following cron expressions: every 1/2, 1, 2, 4, 8, or 12 hours; every day, every week, every *n*th day, or the last *x* day of the month at a specific time\.
 + Associations support the following rate expressions: intervals of 30 minutes or greater and less than 31 days\.
 + If you specify the optional `Seconds` field, its value can be 0 \(zero\)\.
 For example: `cron(0 */30 * * * ? *)`

+Associations support cron expressions that include a day of the week and the number sign \(\#\) to designate the *n*th day of a month to run an association\.
+Here is an example that runs a cron schedule on the third Tuesday of every month at 23:30 UTC:

+`cron(30 23 ? * TUE#3 *)`

+Here is an example that runs on the second Thursday of every month at midnight UTC:

+`cron(0 0 ? * THU#2 *)`

+Associations also support the \(L\) sign to indicate the last *X* day of the month\.
+Here is an example that runs a cron schedule on the last Tuesday of every month at midnight UTC:

+`cron(0 0 ? * 3L *)`

+To further control when an association runs, for example if you want to run an association two days after patch Tuesday, you can specify an offset\.
+An *offset* defines how many days to wait after the scheduled day to run an association\.
+For example, if you specified a cron schedule of `cron(0 0 ? * THU#2 *)`, you could specify the number 3 in the **Schedule offset** field to run the association each Sunday after the second Thursday of the month\.

+To use offsets, you must either choose the **Apply association only at the next specified Cron interval** option in the console or you must specify the use `ApplyOnlyAtCronInterval` parameter from the command line\.
+This option tells State Manager not to run an association immediately after you create it\.

 **Note**
 For an association that collects metadata for Inventory, a capability of AWS Systems Manager, we recommend using a rate expression\.